 Solid performer – Joe

-The SK6+ was first tested on the CPU Die Simulator which gives results that are unaffected by motherboard influences.
-I then tested it on a Shuttle AK31, modified to read AMD’s on-die diode, as an example of what users might see on their systems.
+The SK7 was first tested on the CPU Die Simulator which gives results that are unaffected by motherboard influences.
+I then tested it on a Shuttle AK31, which is modified to read AMD CPU die temps directly, as an example of what users might see on their systems.

 C/W = Delta / CPU Watts

 Interpreting C/W: For every watt (CPUw) that the CPU

 consumes, the HSF will limit the CPU’s temperature rise to (C/W x CPUw)